MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 - The longer the log data retention period, the more data you'll have.
 - Not all log data is equal, and some resources will generate more log data than others.
 - Due to regulations and compliance, it's likely that you'll need to retain log data for some resources longer than others.
-- You should walk a careful line between optimizing your log storage costs, and keeping the log data you need.
+- Balance between optimizing your log storage costs and keeping the log data you need.
 - We recommend evaluating and setting up the logging immediately after completing a migration, so that you aren't spending money retaining logs of no importance.

 **Learn more:**

-- [Learn about](https://docs.microsoft.com/azure/azure-monitor/platform/usage-estimated-costs) monitoring usage and estimated costs.
+- [Learn about](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-usage-and-estimated-costs) monitoring usage and estimated costs.

 ## Best practice: Optimize storage

-If you followed best practices for selecting storage before migration, you are probably reaping some benefits.
+If you followed best practices for selecting storage before adoption, you are probably reaping some benefits.
 However, there are probably additional storage costs that you can still optimize.
 Over time blobs and files become stale.
 Data might not be used anymore, but regulatory requirements might mean that you need to keep it for a certain period.
-As such, you might not need to store it on the high-performance storage that you used for the original migration.
+As such, you might not need to store it on the high-performance storage that you used for the original adoption.

 Identifying and moving stale data to cheaper storage areas can have a huge impact on your monthly storage budget and cost savings.
 Azure provides many ways to help you identify and then store this stale data.

-- Take advantage of access tiers for general-purpose v2 storage, moving less important data from Hot to Cool and Archived tiers.
+- Take advantage of access tiers for general-purpose v2 storage by moving less important data from Hot to Cool and Archived tiers.
 - Use StorSimple to help move stale data based on customized policies.

 **Learn more:**